 A short two years later, the company rebranded into Digidesign, creating the first-ever Mac-based sample editing software.
 It was called Sound Designer and retailed at a price of $995 for the Macintosh system.

 Another four years passed and Sound Tools was released, the first attempt from Digidesign to create a software-based direct-to-disk recording solution.
 The Mac’s capabilities weren’t up to snuff, with only 8-bit AD/DA conversion at the time.

-Digidesign set out to create the first ever 16-bit AD converter, using DSP acceleration to next stress the computer’s CPU.
+Digidesign set out to create the first-ever 16-bit AD converter, using DSP acceleration to the next stress the computer’s CPU.
 Eventually, this leads to the release of Pro Tools in 1991, a hardware-software hybrid that retailed at nearly $6,000.